 Past studies investigating the justices' decision making in federalism cases have utilized a variety of strategies to select cases for analysis.
-For example, Kearney and Sheehan (1992) examine only cases in which state or local governments appear as litigants, while others select an even more limited typology of cases, such as those involving the possible invalidation of state (Colker and Scott 2002) or federal law (Colker and Brudney 2001).
-Still others utilize a more restrictive strategy, such as only including cases in which the word "federalism" appeared in an opinion (Cross and Tiller 2000) or those cases in which the Supreme Court reviewed a decision from a state court of last resort (Davis 1992).
-As such, none of these previous studies contain the full universe of federalism cases before the Court, which I do so here by examining every case that implicated a federalism dimension during the Rehnquist Court (1986-2004).
-In order to select cases for analysis, I first start with a working definition of federalism.
-Following Cross (1999: 1304), I define federalism as the division of powers between a central government and its peripheral units, in which the central conflict involves the power of the states to operate free from federal interference (see also Solimine 2002).
+For example, Kearney and Sheehan (1992) examine only cases in which state or local governments appear as litigants, while others select a more limited typology of cases, such as those involving the possible invalidation of state (Colker and Scott 2002) or federal law (Colker and Brudney 2001).
+Still others utilize an even more restrictive strategy, such as only including cases in which the word "federalism" appeared in an opinion (Cross and Tiller 2000) or those in which the Supreme Court reviewed a decision from a state court of last resort (Davis 1992).
+As such, none of these previous studies contains the full universe of federalism cases before the Court, which I do so here by examining every case that implicated a federalism dimension during the Rehnquist Court (1986-2004).
+In order to select cases for analysis, I began with a working definition of federalism.
+Following Cross (1999, 1304), I define federalism as the division of powers between a central government and its peripheral units, in which the central conflict involves the power of the states to operate free from federal interference (see also Solimine 2002).
 Thus, federalism disputes typically involve two types of cases: challenges to state and local laws alleged to be in discord with the federal Constitution (in its capacity as supreme law of the land), congressional legislation, and/or federal bureaucratic policies; and challenges to federal legislation or administrative policies that are argued to be inconsistent with state sovereignty.
-In order to capture all cases that involve federalism in the Rehnquist Court, I utilized a three-prong frequent amici representing the interest of local and state governments in the Court (e.g., Colker and Scott 2002; O'Connor and Epstein 1989).
-Further, because these organizations participate almost exclusively together (see, for example, Gregory v.
-Ashcroft [1991] and Smith v.
-City of Jackson [2005]), I do not consider the influence of each organization separately.
-Likewise, I do not consider the influence of amicus briefs filed by state or local governments separately from the briefs filed by these organizations because of the high frequency with which both types of organizations participate on the same side of a case (see, for example, Atwater v.
-City of Lago Vista [2001] and College Savings Bank v.
-Florida [1999]).

-strategy.
-First, I include all cases in which a state or local government, or an agent of a state or local government (e.g., governor, secretary of education), appeared as a party to litigation.
+In order to capture all cases that involve federalism in the Rehnquist Court, I utilize a three-prong strategy.10 First, I include all cases in which a state or local government, or an agent of a state or local government (e.g., governor, secretary of education), appeared as a party to litigation.
 These cases include challenges to state and local policies alleging a conflict with congressional legislation, administrative policies, and/or the federal Constitution.
-Second, I examined all cases in which the Supreme Court reviewed a decision from a state court of last resort.
-I then analyzed each of these cases to determine if they implicated federalism (i.e., involved challenges to federal law based on the doctrine of state sovereignty or challenges to state law based on federal supremacy).
+Second, I examined all cases in which the Supreme Court reviewed a decision from a state court of last resort and then analyzed each of these cases to determine if they implicated federalism (i.e., involved challenges to federal law based on the doctrine of state sovereignty or challenges to state law based on federal supremacy).
 For example, I include Bush v.
-Gore (2000), which involved the power of states to set their own standards for counting contested electoral ballots, but exclude Chesapeake and Ohio Railway v.
+Gore (2000), which concerned the power of states to set their own standards for counting contested electoral ballots, but exclude Chesapeake and Ohio Railway v.
 Schwalb (1989), which centered on whether injured railway laborers were covered by the Federal Employers' Liability Act or the Longshoremen's and Harbor Workers' Compensation Act, as the case did not involve either national supremacy or state sovereignty.
-Third, I examined all cases falling under the Constitution's Commerce Clause, Contract Clause, Extradition Clause, Guarantee Clause, Privileges and Immunities Clause, and Supremacy Clause to determine whether they encompass a federalism dimension.
+Third, I scrutinized all cases falling under the Constitution's Commerce Clause, Contract Clause, Extradition Clause, Guarantee Clause, Privileges and Immunities Clause, and Supremacy Clause to determine whether they encompass a federalism dimension.
 The majority of these cases were identified using the previous two methods, but this third strategy located a number of highly salient cases, including United States v.
 Lopez (1995), United States v.
-Morrison (2000), and Gonzalez v.
+Morrison (2000), and Gonzales v.
 Raich (2005).
-After excluding cases falling under the Court's original jurisdiction, and those in which a state or local government squared off against another state or local government, I was left with 809 cases, which, using the case citation as the unit of analysis, made up 31% of the Rehnquist Court's docket (1986-2004).
+After excluding cases falling under the Court's original jurisdiction and those in which a state or local government squared off against another state or local government, I was left with 809 cases, which, using the case citation as the unit of analysis, made up 31 percent of the Rehnquist Court's docket (1986-2004).11